 Required materials:

-String lights, lanterns, autumn garlands
+String lights, lanterns, autumn garlands.

-Hay bales, pumpkins, and rustic backdrops
+Hay bales, pumpkins, and rustic backdrops.

-Photo props
+Photo props.

-Camera or smartphone setup for photos
+Camera or smartphone setup.

 Fundraising variations: